Measuring Oscillations with A Million Atmospheric Neutrinos: Experimental Analyses

 For this work, we develop a detailed Monte Carlo simulation to predict the atmospheric neutrino event rate at SuperK.
 First neutrino events interacting with a water target are generated using the GENIE event generator~\cite{GENIE}.
 Then, we implement software emulating the SuperK reconstruction procedures, efficiencies, and resolutions based on publicly available information.
 In the end, we produce a simulation equivalent to 300 years for each phase of the experiment following the event categories defined in each case.\\

-The offcial atmospheric neutrino analysis from Super-Kamiokande separates events into three categories depending on their morphology: fully contained (FC), partially contained (PC), and upward-going muons (Up-$\mu$).
-In this work, we only simulate the first two as the latter has very mild impact on the sensitivity and is statistically dominated by IceCube-Upgrade and ORCA.
+The official atmospheric neutrino analysis from SuperK separates events into three categories depending on their morphology: fully contained (FC), partially contained (PC), and upward-going muons (Up-$\mu$).
+In this work, we only simulate the first two as the latter has very mild impact on the sensitivity and is statistically dominated by IceCube Upgrade and ORCA.

-The reconstruction is focused on the FC events as are those carrying the most information and being the most abundant in the energy region sensitive to the oscillation parameters, from $\SI{0.1}\GeV$ to $\SI{20}\GeV$.
+The reconstruction is focused on the FC events as they carry the most information and are the most abundant in the energy region sensitive to the oscillation parameters, from $\SI{0.1}\GeV$ to $\SI{20}\GeV$.
 Fully contained events get categorized into Single-Ring or Multi-Ring depending on the number of rings, Sub-GeV or Multi-GeV attending to their reconstructed visible energy, and $e$-like or $\mu$-like in terms of the reconstructed ID of the most energetic ring.
 In addition, depending on other reconstructed variables, events get further divided to distinguish neutrinos from antineutrinos, and charged-current from neutral-current interactions.
-Single-Ring Sub-GeV samples are divided into 0-decay-electrons and $>0$-decay-electrons for $e$-like, and 0-decay-electrons, $1$-decay-electrons and $>1$-decay-electrons for $\mu$-like.
-Where the decay-electrons are the number of delayed electrons reconstructed from the decay of charged pions and muons in the event.
+Single-Ring Sub-GeV samples are divided into 0-decay-electrons and $>0$-decay-electrons for $e$-like, and 0-decay-electrons, $1$-decay-electrons and $>1$-decay-electrons for $\mu$-like, where the decay-electrons are the number of delayed electrons reconstructed from the decay of charged pions and muons in the event.

 An additional Single-Ring Sub-GeV $\pi^0$-like sample is defined for $e$-like events passing a $\pi^0$ cut, accounting for a fraction of neutral current events producing a $\pi^0$ which decays to a pair of photons, but only one of them is reconstructed.
 For these events, another sample is defined in the case that both photons are reconstructed, Sub-GeV 2-Ring $\pi^0$-like.
 Single-Ring Multi-GeV $e$-like events follow the same criteria as their Sub-GeV counterparts, and no further classification is done for $\mu$-like events.
 Finally, for Multi-Ring Multi-GeV $e$-like events, a two-step classification is done.
 The first one tags most of the neutral-current events into the Multi-Ring Other sample.
 The remaining events are divided into neutrino and antineutrino samples.